 Bigger catch-up benefits for retirement plan participants

-But, starting in 2025, you’ll get the biggest catch-up contribution benefits if you’re age 60, 61, 62 or 63.
+Starting this year, you also get the biggest catch-up contribution benefits if you’re age 60, 61, 62 or 63.

-That’s why SECURE 2.0 eliminates pre-tax catch-up benefits for higher earners.
+But there’s a catch.
+SECURE 2.0 eliminates pre-tax catch-up benefits for higher earners.

-Starting in 2024, if you’re making more than $145,000 per year, all of your retirement plan catch-up contributions will have to be after-tax Roth contributions.
+Starting in 2026, if you’re making more than $150,000 per year, all of your retirement plan catch-up contributions must be after-tax Roth contributions.
 This rule applies to 401(k) plans, 403(b) plans and 457(b) plans.

-Keep in mind that this $145,000 threshold will only apply to W-2 income you receive from your current employer.
+Keep in mind that this $150,000 threshold will only apply to W-2 income you receive from your current employer.
 Any side-gig, rental or investment income you earn outside your regular job doesn’t apply.

 Your potential loss in pre-tax contribution benefits may be made up for by the fact that all distributions from a Roth retirement account made after age 59½ are tax-free, provided that the account has been established and funded for at least five years.